Cooking Gorgeous

 • Place a triangle of yufka on a large, flat surface, pointed end away from you.
 Add a tablespoonful of cheese filling to the wide end and spread it into a thin line, leaving a small gap on either side.

-• Fold the flat end over the top of the cheese, fold the outer corners over the filling and roll the borek tightly.
-Wet the tip on each pastry at the pointed end to seal it.
+• Fold the flat end over the top of the cheese, fold the outer corners over the filling, and roll the borek up firmly.
+Wet the tip at the pointed end and press it down to seal it.
 Set aside and continue with the remaining yufka and filling.

 • Heat ¼ cup of oil to 185° C (365° F) in a non-stick pan over medium heat.